-Current "job-state" New "job-state" IPP object's response status code and action: 'processing' 'pending' OPTION 1: 'successful ok' job is started over.
-See Note 1. 'processing' 'processing' OPTION 2: 'client-error-not-possible'. 'processing-stopped' 'pending' OPTION 1: 'successful-ok' - job is started over.
-See Note 1 'processing-stopped' OPTION 2: 'completed' 'pending' 'successful-ok' - job is started over. 'completed' 'completed' 'client-error-not-possible' - see Note 1 'canceled' 'pending' 'successful-ok' - job is started over. 'canceled' 'canceled' 'client-error-not-possible' - see Note 1 'aborted' 'pending' 'successful-ok' - job is started over. 'aborted' 'aborted' 'client-error-not-possible' - see Note 1
+Current "job-state" New "job-state" IPP object's response status code and action: 'processing' 'processing' 'client-error-not-possible'. 'processing-stopped' 'completed' 'pending' 'successful-ok' - job is started over. 'completed' 'completed' 'client-error-not-possible' - see Note 1 'canceled' 'pending' 'successful-ok' - job is started over. 'canceled' 'canceled' 'client-error-not-possible' - see Note 1 'aborted' 'pending' 'successful-ok' - job is started over. 'aborted' 'aborted' 'client-error-not-possible' - see Note 1

-- Note 1: If the Job Retention Period has expired for the job in this state, then the IPP object rejects the operation.
-See section 4.3.7.1. - Note: In order to prevent a user from inadvertently restarting a job in the middle, the Restart-Job request - is rejected when the job is in the 'processing' or 'processing-stopped' states.
-If in the future an operation - 2155 is needed to hold or restart jobs while in these states, it will be added as an additional operation, rather - 2156 than overloading the Restart-Job operation, so that it is clear that the user intended that the current job - 2157 not be completed. - 2158 Access Rights: The requesting user must either be the submitter of the job or an operator or administrator - of the Printer object.
-Otherwise, the IPP object MUST reject the operation and return: 'client-error- - 2160 forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate.
+Note 1: If the Job Retention Period has expired for the job in this state, then the IPP object rejects the operation.
+See section 4.3.7.1.

+Note: In order to prevent a user from inadvertently restarting a job in the middle, the Restart-Job request is rejected when the job is in the 'processing' or 'processing-stopped' states.
+If in the future an operation is needed to hold or restart jobs while in these states, it will be added as an additional operation, rather than overloading the Restart-Job operation, so that it is clear that the user intended that the current job not be completed.

+Access Rights: The requesting user must either be the submitter of the job or an operator or administrator of the Printer object.
+Otherwise, the IPP object MUST reject the operation and return: 'client-error-forbidden', 'client-error-not-authenticated', or 'client-error-not-authorized' as appropriate.

-2161 3.3.7.1 Restart-Job Request
+3.3.7.1 Restart-Job Request

-- The groups and attributes are the same as for a Cancel-Job request (see section 3.3.3.1), with the addition of the following Group 1 Operation attribute: - "job-hold-until" (type3 keyword | name(MAX)): - The client OPTIONALLY supplies this attribute.
+The groups and attributes are the same as for a Cancel-Job request (see section 3.3.3.1), with the addition of the following Group 1 Operation attribute:

+"job-hold-until" (type3 keyword | name(MAX)):

+The client OPTIONALLY supplies this attribute.
 The IPP object MUST support this Operation attribute in a Restart-Job request, if it supports the "job-hold-until" Job Template attribute in create operations.
 See section 4.2.2.
-Otherwise, the IPP object NEED NOT support the "job-hold-until" Operation attribute in a Restart-Job request. - If supplied and supported as specified in the Printer's "job-hold-until-supported" attribute, the IPP object copies the supplied Operation attribute to the Job object, replacing the job's previous "job-hold-until" attribute, if present, and makes the job a candidate for scheduling during the supplied named time period.
+Otherwise, the IPP object NEED NOT support the "job-hold-until" Operation attribute in a Restart-Job request.

+If supplied and supported as specified in the Printer's "job-hold-until-supported" attribute, the IPP object copies the supplied Operation attribute to the Job object, replacing the job's previous "job-hold-until" attribute, if present, and makes the job a candidate for scheduling during the supplied named time period.
 See section 4.2.2.